(https://news.gallup.com/poll/510398/school-parent-safety-concerns-remain-high.aspx)

 According to the Center for Homeland Defense and Security, there have been 2069 school shootings in the United States since 1970.
 The Washington Post also maintained a database, which indicates that more than 300,000 students have been exposed to school-based gun violence since the 1999 Columbine shooting.

-Some parents have even experienced significant somatization: it’s possible to experience a stomach ache or nausea in anxiety.
-While teenager are the immediate potential victims of school shootings, parents' anxieties and concerns deserve equal attention.
+While teenagers are the immediate potential victims of school shootings, parents' anxieties and concerns deserve equal attention.

 What you can do

-On how to cope with the your endless anxiety problem, here is a brief list of several practical ways, including suggestions for regulating emotions, and ways to directly keep young people safe in schools.
+On how to cope with your endless anxiety problem, here is a brief list of several practical ways, including suggestions for regulating emotions, and ways to directly keep young people safe in schools.

 1. Reduce social media exposure